zlatanvasovic/mistype/README.md

 # Mistype

-> Simple CSS framework.
-Grid.
-Type.
-Utility.
+> Simple CSS prototyping framework

 Mistype is a set of tools that helps you to design new site.
 It's a simple prototyping framework.